Agave potatorum 'Shoji-Raijin'

-Agave potatorum 'Shoji-Raijin' is a dwarf succulent that forms beautiful, compact rosettes of fleshy, dusty-blue leaves.
-The mature plants produce offsets to form a small clump.
-However, they will be perfectly happy to remain in a 4-inch (10 cm) pot indefinitely.
-The leaves have few short marginal spines and a slightly twisted, reddish terminal spine.
+Agave potatorum 'Shoji-Raijin' is a small succulent that forms beautiful compact rosettes of fleshy dusty-blue leaves.
+It produces offsets to form a small clump.
+Rosettes grow up to 4.8 inches (12 cm) in diameter.
+Leaves have few short marginal spines and a reddish, slightly twisted terminal spine.

 How to Grow and Care for Agave potatorum 'Shoji-Raijin'

 Light: Like all Agaves, this plant requires full sun to partial shade.
 If you are growing A. potatorum 'Shoji-Raijin' indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

 Soil: A. potatorum 'Shoji-Raijin' will tolerate most soils as long as they have good drainage, but its preference is sandy or rocky soil.

 Hardiness: During the growing season, it likes warm temperatures, while in winter, when resting, this succulent enjoys cooler temperatures.
 A. potatorum 'Shoji-Raijin' can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: From spring to fall, water thoroughly when the soil becomes dry.
 In winter, water sparingly about once a month.
 Plants in containers require more frequent watering than those in the ground.

 Fertilizing: Give your A. potatorum 'Shoji-Raijin' a small amount of fertilizer in the spring during the first two years.
 Established plants seem to take care of themselves.